data-forge/data-forge-ts/docs/guide.md

 ## Console output

-DataFrame and Series provide a `toString` function that can be used to dump data to the console in a readable format.
+DataFrame and Series both provide a `toString` function that can be used to dump data to the console in a readable format.

 Use the LINQ functions `skip` and `take` to preview a subset of the data (more on LINQ functions soon):